 Moisturizing your skin will keep it healthy and supple.
-It won’t necessarily remove any tan from the skin, but it will help keep the tone of the skin even, and help the skin rejuvenate naturally.
+It won’t necessarily get rid of tan from the skin, but it will help keep the tone of the skin even, and help the skin rejuvenate naturally.

 But there’s also some (admittedly weak) evidence that aloe can slow the darkening of the melanocytes, and at least somewhat reduce the darkening of the skin from sun exposure.

-Lemon seems to do a pretty good job removing DHA from the skin, so any self-tanners, bronzers, and the like may be reduced with lemon.
+Lemon does a pretty good job removing DHA from the skin, so any self-tanners, bronzers, and the like may be reduced with lemon.
 However, it’s unlikely to do anything to the melanocytes.

-Mix a tablespoon of lemon juice with some honey and mix it into a paste.
+Add 2 teaspoons of lemon juice two a bowl, then add 2-3 teaspoons of honey.
+Mix it into a paste.
 Apply the paste on the affected area for half an hour and then wash it off with cool water.

 Turmeric is a popular ingredient in Ayurvedic medicine and is known for its healing properties.
 Gram flour is a long-kept South-East Asian secret for skin exfoliation.
 Mix a big tablespoon of gram flour with a teaspoon of turmeric, and add milk till it thins into a paste.
 Apply it and wash it off when it dries.

-Now that you’ve done what you can to remove or reduce suntan naturally, it’s time to protect yourself from further sun damage.
+Now that you’ve done what you can to remove or reduce suntan naturally and clear off any bronzers or DHA, it’s time to protect yourself from further darkening and sun damage.
 Choose a good mineral-based sunscreen, broad-spectrum, to protect your skin from getting darker.
-Blue Lizard sunscreens rock.